TheCodingDojo/student_md_docs/CA-OC/csharp/efSetupCheatSheet.md

 ### 10. `dotnet ef database update`

+- **EVERY time you migrate you need to update for the database to update**
 - **EVERY time you change your models you must migrate and then update database**

 ---